facebook/litho/_docs/visibility_handling.md

 ### Types of Visibility Range ###

-The framework currently supports three types of Visibility Event:
+The framework currently supports four types of Visibility Event:

 - Visible Event: this event is triggered when at least one pixel of the Component is visible.